+When working in the field, ecologists should also consider geographical or anthropogenic habitat fragmentation and the existence of isolated populations, particularly those with relatively small population sizes (Schlaepfer et al., 2018).
+Veterinarians also frequently deal with farm herds that have finite, or limited, populations.
+The finite host population can also be an important factor in limiting the sample size, as this should not exceed the size of the host population.
+If the calculated sample size is larger than or equal to 5% of the host population size, we need to apply the finite population correction formula (Arya et al., 2012; Daniel, 1999; Naing et al., 2022; Thrusfield, 2018; Vallejo et al., 2013).
+Applying a finite population correction to the minimum sample sizes in Table 1 resulted in slightly smaller samples for broad prevalence ranges (1%-20% and 80%-99%), while maintaining the same level of precision.
+Although the prevalence effect on sample size, corrected for finite populations, showed broadly overlapping curves (Fig. 1) for this constraint (D≤P or D≤100-P), the differences became more apparent as prevalence approached extreme values of 1% and 99%.

 A review of the last three volumes of the International Journal for Parasitology for the years 2021-2023 has shown that sample sizes in the domain of general and ecological parasitology tend to be relatively small.
 The number of elements in the samples varied from 1 to 3076; half of the values of n were 17 and below, and the third quarter was in the range of 18 to 49 hosts examined (Fig. 3).
 The important point here is that about half of the reviewed studies do not meet the criteria of the minimum sample size and fall away from the true populational prevalence representing a high level of uncertainty in the prevalence estimates.
 A different pattern in the use of sample size was found in the field of veterinary parasitology.
 A review of the last four volumes of Veterinary Parasitology revealed that the sample size ranges from 1 to 129,578, with a median of 54 individuals.
 The second and third quartiles showed values between 19 and 211 elements.
 The revealed tendency corresponds to a general trend in biological, veterinary and medical research which uses relatively small samples (Jenkins and Quintana-Ascencio, 2020).
 In ecological research, however, the situation can be more complicated, as data are often difficult to obtain due to the rare distribution of some host species and existing restrictions on the use of protected species and areas (Jenkins and Quintana-Ascencio, 2020).
 In veterinary parasitology, the report of a higher sample size can be explained by at least two reasons: a) the availability of raised or held animals and b) the applied nature of veterinary science, in which the accurate assessment of infection parameters is an important component of pathogen control and management.

 3.2 Assessing reasonable (optimal) sample size